1. Cultural policy system

 The Social Dialogue or Culture Commissions are created by non-governmental organisations and the local authorities as part of the "Cooperation Programme".
 The role of the Commissions is to act as an initiating and advisory body for local authorities as well as opinion making for major legal acts considering the functioning of NGOs, setting up action programme priorities of collaboration between the NGOs and the local authorities and nomination of councils' experts responsible for decisions of grants giving bodies on the local level.

-Last update: December, 2020
+Last update: July, 2026

 From 1998 until Poland’s accession into the EU in 2004, inter-ministerial co-operation in the field of culture has been extensively organised around the programmes devoted to the preparation of Poland for its membership.
 The European Committee of the Council of Ministers was formed in March 2004 to operate as a decision-making forum and is responsible for drafting EU integration policy.
 Afterwards, the transversal co-operation was devoted to the preparation of a few cities in Poland for the competition for the title of European Capital of Culture 2016, which was eventually won by Wrocław.
+In recent years, cooperation between ministries has intensified, particularly in connection with Poland’s Presidency of the Council of the European Union in the first half of 2025, the implementation of the National Recovery and Resilience Plan (KPO), European Funds for Infrastructure, Climate and Environment (FEnIKS), and the development of long-term strategic frameworks such as the Strategy for Culture 2050.

-Other types of cooperation include the International Centre for Training and Research on Cultural Heritage in Danger, which is a joint initiative of the Ministry of Culture and National Heritage and the Ministry of National Defence.
+Other types of cooperation include the International Centre for Training and Research on Cultural Heritage in danger, which is a joint initiative of the Ministry of Culture and National Heritage and the Ministry of National Defence.
 This cooperation was initiated by the Minister of Culture and National Heritage in 2017.
 In the second quarter of 2020, a specialised military centre was launched in Garrison Wrocław, providing training for civilians and military personnel involved in the protection of cultural heritage in an armed conflict.
 The centre follows the traditions of Poland's involvement in multinational missions, carried out under the patronage of international organisations for the sake of endangered cultural heritage.

 Agreements on cooperation in the promotion of Polish culture abroad between the Ministry of Culture and National Heritage and the Ministry of Foreign Affairs entered into force at the beginning of 2019.
 In the first year of its operation, over PLN 6 million was allocated to the creation of a new programme addressed to national and co-led cultural institutions.
 Under the programme, projects will be implemented in key countries from the point of view of Polish foreign policy.
 Under the agreement, both ministries will also coordinate activities under their own financial support mechanisms, as well as strengthen joint communication activities.
 Moreover, both ministries will conduct training together and ensure the best possible flow of information between their subordinate units.

-Last update: December, 2020
+Last update: July, 2026

 In Poland, cultural institutions are functioning as public, private and non-profit entities.
 Non-profit organisations in culture are foundations, associations and trade unions.
 Private cultural institutions operate most often in the cultural and creative sectors.
 The prevailing majority of Polish cultural institutions are public.
 The Ministry of Culture and National Heritage, as well as other ministries (e.g. the Ministry of Foreign Affairs or the Ministry of National Defence) and local government units have the right to establish cultural institutions.
 In most cases, the responsibility to maintain funds for cultural institutions rests with local authorities.
 Cultural institutions, in accordance with the relevant law, create, popularise and protect culture, i.e. a cultural institution supports and promotes creativity, education and cultural education, cultural activities and initiatives, and finally implements tasks for the protection of monuments.
 For many (often the most well-known) cultural institutions, state subsidies are the most important or one of the most important sources of funds for statutory purposes and the maintenance of the institution.

-At present, the Minister of Culture and National Heritage is responsible for co-leading with local government units 64 cultural institutions.
+At present, the Minister of Culture and National Heritage is responsible for co-leading with local government units 81 cultural institutions.
 These institutions are located in all sixteen voivodeships and include theatres, operas, philharmonics, orchestras, museums, as well as cultural and art centres.
 These are institutions of special importance for Polish heritage, culture and art such as the Grand Theatre - National Opera, the National Museum and the National Library.
-Among these 64 institutions are cultural institutes that support a given field of culture.
+Among these institutions are cultural institutes that support a given field of culture.
 Examples are: the Institute of Music and Dance, the Book Institute, the Adam Mickiewicz Institute (responsible for the promotion of Polish culture abroad), the Zbigniew Raszewski Theatre Institute, the National Heritage Board of Poland or the Fryderyk Chopin Institute.
 These institutes conduct research activities, often award grants or organise competitions.

 Among public institutions, units for which the local government is the founding body are the majority, hence the dominant position of local government expenditure on culture in this type of expenditure on the national scale (see also 7.1.2).